Mitigating Risk: How the Financial Services Sector Is Handling Today’s Cybersecurity Challenges

 Today’s financial services businesses face an ongoing challenge when it comes to user experience.
 Winning and retaining customers means ensuring that technology not only keeps their data safe, but also provides a reliable experience.
 A security breach that impacts your ability to transact online, for instance, creates as bad an encounter as visiting a branch where a teller is unfriendly.

 The financial industry already knows the importance of keeping risk at a minimum.
 Cybersecurity is another aspect of this, added to the work industry executives do to ensure their assets are safe and secure.
-As institutions deal with increasing risk to data, that, combined with the skilled labor shortage in cybersecurity, means the demand for technology that can reduce that risk will be higher than ever.
+As institutions deal with increased risk to data and the skilled cybersecurity labor shortage, the demand for technology that can reduce risk will be higher than ever.

 Keeping up with ever-changing technologies has become an ongoing challenge for financial institutions.
 Any new implementation means taking a look at the risk.
 Will it take the website offline, even for a short time?
 Can it be done without putting data in jeopardy?
 By familiarizing themselves with their network infrastructure and typical behaviors, financial institutions will be prepared to implement new technologies and include reducing those risks as part of the planning process.